 Well, as creators (we do create with our emotions and thoughts which become our beliefs which create our experiences) growing up in that addictive family system, we learned to play a certain role.
 Systems are finely balanced with each individual part having its own duty and position.
 In the addictive family, each person gives off a certain energy that keeps the system intact.
 The intention is a positive one even though it may not appear so.
 Each family member is attempting to say, “Notice me, “Love me,” “Help me,” “I’m hurting, “I matter but I don’t think you believe that.”

 The roles were not about judgment.
 They have been a way to recognize that we are all magnificent, powerful beings playing the games of forgetfulness on earth.
 If you are reading this article, your alarm sounds and it is time to wake up and remember your greatness and release the birth role you have played.

-If you were the oldest child, can you now have compassion for yourself and let go of the need to be a perfectionist, a caretaker, having low self-worth and needing to control your environment?
+If you were the oldest child, can you now have compassion for yourself and let go of the need to be a perfectionist, a caretaker, having low self-worth and need to control your environment?

-If you were the middle child, can you now have compassion for yourself and let go of the need to be sick, suffer from depression and isolation, having low self-worth and needing to control your environment?
-Or, can you now let go of your defiant attitude, irresponsible behaviors, verbal abuse, low self-worth and need to control your environment?
+If you were the middle child, can you now have compassion for yourself and let go of the need to be sick, suffer from depression and isolation, having low self-worth and need to control your environment?
+Or, can you now let go of your defiant attitude, irresponsible behaviours, verbal abuse, low self-worth and need to control your environment?

 If you were the youngest child, can you now have compassion for yourself and let go of the inability to commit, feelings of incapability, continual joking, low self-worth and the need to control your environment?